Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Staking
 ^^^^^^^

-Enabling staking is generally straight-forward, but some of the staking solutions available on Particl may require more work to setup.
+Enabling staking is generally straightforward, but some of the staking solutions available on Particl may require more work to set up.
 This user guide will walk you through the process of enabling any of these solutions without too much hassle.

 .. note::

 	**Prerequisites**

-	- A :term:`Particl Desktop` wallet containing more than 0 PART coin.
+	- A :term:`Particl Desktop` wallet containing more than 0 PART coins.
 	- PART coins in your :guilabel:`Public` balance.
 	- An active internet connection.
 	- A separate device to convert into a staking :term:`node <Node>` (required for cold staking only).

 There are multiple ways you can stake your PART coins.
-Each of these solutions have pros and cons as well as their own method of activation.
+Each of these solutions has pros and cons as well as its own method of activation.

 Enable regular staking
 ----------------------

 Activating regular staking is the fastest method to get started.
-All it requires you to do is to open up the :term:`Particl Desktop` client and "unlock your wallet for staking only".
+All it requires you to do is open up the :term:`Particl Desktop` client and "unlock your wallet for staking only".
 Regular staking, however, requires your computer to be open and connected to the internet 24/7.

-**Non password protected client**
+**Non-password protected client**

 .. rst-class:: bignums